Picture of Mia Hill

 Unfortunately, it often results in unpleasant odors that can quickly fill cages and even escape into other rooms.
 Fortunately, regular cleaning and laundering of bedding can help to minimize odors caused by rabbit waste and keep your cage smelling fresh.

-How do I train my rabbit to poop in one spot?
+How do I litter-train my rabbit to poop in one spot?

 Training your rabbit to poop in one spot can take some time and patience.
-The key is to start small – begin by narrowing the area where you want it to go, and putting a litter box or newspaper there to encourage it to get comfortable.
+The key is to start small – begin by narrowing the area where you want it to go, and putting a litter box or newspaper there to encourage it to get comfortable with litter box training.
 Once it’s gotten used to going there, reward your rabbit with praise as soon as it goes.

 This positive reinforcement will help it learn that pooping in one spot is desirable behavior.
 If old habits are hard to break, simply limit the area your rabbit has access to until the new habit is developed.
 With consistent repetition, you should be able to successfully train your rabbit!